jackiexubm/finalProject/README.md

 - The game itself used arrow buttons to move around
 If two directions are pressed (i.e UP and RIGHT- movement will be northeast)
 - Press "P" to pause/unpause
-- Press "R" to shoot
+- Press SPACE to shoot
 - Press "1-4" to rotate weapons

 4. Log